billynguyenlss/projectMLinComputerVision/README.md

 git checkout week3
 ```

 The most challenge in this assignment is to keep the size of the Docker image small as well as less number of layers.
+Furthermore, there are further works to improve my current set up such as to re-order the Docker image building workflow to run after the Merge and Push test workflows.

 # 3. Conclusion